|Chair:||Vice Chair:||Members:||Ex officio:|

 - Monitor and ensure the City’s adherence to the provincial and federal requirements for Environmental Assessments, including the implementation of the public notification and consultation process.

-- Receive and provide direction to staff on Statement of Work reports relating to Environmental Assessments concerning the planning and design of the entire transportation network, including transit infrastructure.
+- Receive and provide direction to staff on Statement of Work reports relating to Environmental Assessments concerning transportation projects, including transit infrastructure.

 - Recommend to Council revisions to levels of service for road maintenance.